why Opendoor Technologies Inc. [OPEN] is a Good Choice for Investors After New Price Target of $31.20

-Opendoor Technologies Inc. [NASDAQ: OPEN] slipped around -0.96 points on Wednesday, while shares priced at $18.74 at the close of the session, down -4.87%.
-The company report on September 9, 2021 that Opendoor to Present at Citi Global Technology Virtual Conference.
+Opendoor Technologies Inc. [NASDAQ: OPEN] slipped around -0.86 points on Tuesday, while shares priced at $16.90 at the close of the session, down -4.84%.
+The company report on September 14, 2021 that Opendoor Technologies Inc. Announces Pricing of Secondary Public Offering by Selling Stockholder.

-Opendoor Technologies Inc. (“Opendoor”) (Nasdaq: OPEN), a leading digital platform for residential real estate, announced that Eric Wu, Chief Executive Officer and co-founder, as well as Carrie Wheeler, Chief Financial Officer, will present at the Citi Global Technology Virtual Conference.
-The live presentation will take place on Tuesday, September 14th, 2021 at 4:20 pm ET/1:20 pm PT, and will be available at investor.opendoor.com.
+Opendoor Technologies Inc. (Nasdaq: OPEN) (“Opendoor”), a leading digital platform for residential real estate, announced the pricing of its previously announced registered secondary public offering of 28,000,000 shares of common stock by an existing stockholder of Opendoor (the “Selling Stockholder”).
+The Selling Stockholder has also granted the underwriter a 30-day option to purchase up to an additional 4,200,000 shares of common stock from the Selling Stockholder.
+Opendoor is not selling any shares and will not receive any proceeds from the offering, which is expected to close on September 16, 2021, subject to customary closing conditions.

-About OpendoorOpendoor’s mission is to empower everyone with the freedom to move.
-Since 2014, Opendoor has provided people across the U.S. with a radically simple way to buy, sell or trade-in a home.
-Opendoor operates in a growing number of markets across the U.S.
+Citigroup Global Markets Inc. is acting as sole book-running manager for the offering.
+Citigroup proposes to offer the shares of common stock for sale from time to time in one or more transactions on The Nasdaq Global Select Market, in the over-the-counter market, through negotiated transactions or otherwise at market prices prevailing at the time of sale, at prices related to prevailing market prices or at negotiated prices, subject to receipt and acceptance by them and subject to their right to reject any order in whole or in part.

 What do top market gurus say about Opendoor Technologies Inc. [OPEN]?